 Aseem Shukla, MD

-Dr. Aseem Shukla is Associate Professor of Surgery (in Urology) at the Perleman School of Medicine at the University of Pennsylvania, and serves as Director of Minimally Invasive Surgery at the Children's Hospital of Philadelphia (CHOP).
+Dr. Aseem Shukla is Professor of Surgery (in Urology) at the Perleman School of Medicine at the University of Pennsylvania.
+He Endowed Chair and Director of Minimally Invasive Surgery at the Children's Hospital of Philadelphia (CHOP).
 Prior to returning to CHOP in 2012, Dr. Shukla served as Director of Urology at University of Minnesota Amplatz Children's Hospital and served as the Residency Program Director.
 Dr. Shukla is a recognized leader internationally in adapting robotic assisted technology in pediatric surgery, and has written seminal papers describing the process of transitioning from open to robotic surgery for various procedures.
 He regularly serves as faculty at training courses in the United States and has mentored surgeons from throughout the world in utilizing the technology.

 Dr. Shukla is active in developing pediatric urology as a discipline globally and is a physician lead in the CHOP International Medicine Division.
 In that role, Dr. Shukla provides consultation and strategic input in developing opportunities for partnerships and collaborations that serve to increase access to pediatric health care services in South Asia and Gulf Region.
 Dr. Shukla leverages existing and ongoing global health experience in direct interactions with government entities, social entrepreneurs and physician leaders to transform and scale delivery in target regions.